gitex-flow/gitex-flow-node/README.md

 ## Introduction

-In my experience as software developer, one of the most important parts of a software project is a precisely defined and largely automated release and deployment process.
+In my experience as a software developer, one of the most important parts of a software project is a precisely defined and largely automated release and deployment process.

 Continous deployments are mostly an essential part of the project requirements, especially for agile projects.
-A deployment can be very error prune and time expensive.
+A deployment can be very error prune and time intense.
 For this reason, it is worth investing in making the deployment process as simple as possible.
 Another common and important requirement is to notify the user of changes from one version to another.
 Transparency is important in increasing the acceptance of the software and allows to participate the user into the software project.